“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Answer: Productivity is the efficiency of any working entity.
 It is measured as the amount of output for work per hour.
 Productivity rates define how efficient a team you have.
 Formula is Productivity = Output / Input

-Example: Let say you have two masons (call A&B) and let’s review their work for last week, A worked for 50 hours and B for 30 hours.
+Example: Let say you have two masons (call A&B), and let’s review their work for last week; they worked for 50 hours and B for 30 hours.
 A fixed 5000 blocks & B did 3500 blocks.
-As a planner, you may like A as it is putting more on but let’s have a check on productivity for both
+As a planner, you may like A as it is putting more on but let’s check on productivity for both.